Renting Vacation Homes During the Pandemic

-- COVID-19 Coverage: During the global pandemic, it's crucial to choose a trip insurance plan that covers you if you need to cancel due to coronavirus concerns either at home or at your destination.
-We've compiled a list of trip plans that include COVID-19 as a valid reason for the cancellation of a trip.
+- COVID-19 coverage: During the global pandemic, it's crucial to choose a trip insurance plan that covers you if you need to cancel due to coronavirus concerns either at home or at your destination.

 What's the Best Trip Plan for Me?

 Every traveler's needs are different.
 The following trip insurance plans will meet the needs of most travelers.

 If you have more questions or need assistance choosing a travel insurance plan to protect you on your travels, our Customer Success Team will be happy to help.